Khongchai/web-spirograph/README.md

 ![cos(1/2), cos(1/4), and cos(1/8)](example-images/cosine_8x.png)

-Now, I'm not sure if this is how people prove their mathmatical reasoning, but I can clearly see that our base oscillation of ${2\pi}$ is scaled by the `lcm` of the denominator.
+Now, I'm pretty sure this is not how people prove their mathmatical reasoning, but I can clearly see that our base oscillation of ${2\pi}$ is scaled by the `lcm` of the denominator.

 ```ts
 lcm(2, 4); // 4